soulhotel/FF-ULTIMA/README.md

 ![image](https://github.com/user-attachments/assets/7c3c1fb9-8080-4823-9994-23e6af91498e)

-###### :warning: You only need to touch the user.js when installing the theme for the first time.
-It's function is to enable userChrome and add theme settings to the about:config page.
-Do not copy the user.js file into the Profile Folder <ins>if you are just updating the theme to a new version</ins>.
-Unless you want all of your saved settings to be reset or unless told otherwise :).
+###### 🛈 The user.js only needs to be applied in two scenarios: 🛈
+- It's your first time installing the theme.
+- Or the [release page](https://github.com/soulhotel/FF-CSS-ULTIMA/releases/latest) says "user.js required" for new settings/versions of the theme.

+###### 🛈 How to [update the theme (wiki)](https://github.com/soulhotel/FF-ULTIMA/wiki/How-to-Update-the-Theme) to a new theme version 🛈
 </details>

 <details><summary>The Hard Way</summary>

->
-###### This method involves using Git and the Terminal - allowing easier updates.
-Harder for the less technical of people.
+###### 🛈 This method involves using Git and the Terminal - allowing easier updates.
+Harder for the less technical of people. 🛈
 1. Open a terminal in your Profiles `chrome` folder.
 2. Or in the terminal, navigate to your Profiles chrome folder `cd your\profile-folder\chrome`.
 3. In the terminal, git clone the repo to install/update to the latest version: